techidaily/site-meme-emoji/source/_posts/updated-2024-approved-how-to-record-and-edit-an-animoji-or-memoji-karaoke-music-video.md

 [![Download Win Version](https://images.wondershare.com/filmora/guide/download-btn-win.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)[Download Mac Version](https://images.wondershare.com/filmora/guide/download-btn-mac.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)

 ![author avatar](https://images.wondershare.com/filmora/article-images/ollie-mattison.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YpnYKIrpgZQ?si=94zicAHp1CH-0oso" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Ollie Mattison

 Ollie Mattison is a writer and a lover of all things video.

 Follow @Ollie Mattison

 ##### Ollie Mattison

  Mar 27, 2024• Proven solutions

 We all love traveling and for a good reason.
 It allows us to relax, it removes the pressure from our life and it just makes the entire experience a lot better.
 But if you are a fan of taking picture while travelling, why not try to create a video slideshow with your images?
 This is one of the best and most original ways you can use it in order to share your travels with others.
 It works magically and it manages to bring in front some of those unique moments.
 However, you do need to have the proper tools when you want to create such a slideshow, but that’s great as we are here to help you with that.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/VxFUhesNCKo?si=Ti0ui6DXYP12sjSs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How can you create a travel slideshow with travel photos